dillonago/GroupDProject/README.md

 # Getting Started

-Make sure to have Node and Express installed.
+Make sure to have Node installed.